-Dr. Shah was born and raised in California.
-He received his undergraduate degree from Pitzer College, a member of the consortium of the Claremont Colleges in Claremont, CA. He studied abroad in Costa Rica focusing on medical sociology and was also part of a combined linkage program with Western University of Health Sciences – College of Osteopathic Medicine of the Pacific in Pomona, CA. He played Tennis while in Claremont and was chosen as an NCAA Scholar Athlete.
-Following his undergraduate studies with emphasis in Human Biology and Mathematics, he matriculated into medical school at Western University of Health Sciences/COMP in Pomona, CA. Upon completion of his medical school, he was awarded the prestigious San Miguel Scholarship for Primary Care.
+Dr. Keval Shah was born and raised in California.
+He received his undergraduate degree from Pitzer College, a member of the consortium of the Claremont Colleges in Claremont, CA. He studied abroad in Costa Rica – focusing on Medical Sociology.
+He was also part of a combined linkage program with Western University of Health Sciences – College of Osteopathic Medicine of the Pacific in Pomona, CA. He played Tennis while in Claremont and was chosen as an NCAA Scholar-Athlete.
+Following his undergraduate studies with an emphasis in Human Biology and Mathematics, he matriculated into medical school at Western University of Health Sciences/COMP in Pomona, CA. Upon completion of his medical school, he was awarded the prestigious San Miguel Scholarship for Primary Care.

 When not practicing Gastroenterology, Dr. Shah enjoys spending time with his wife and son.
 He enjoys playing basketball and tennis during his free time.
-Other hobbies including martial arts.
-Dr. Shah competed in the 1996 Junior Olympics and has both a second degree blackbelt in Tae Kwon Do as well as a 1st degree blackbelt in Shotokan Karate.
+Other hobbies include martial arts.
+Dr. Shah competed in the 1996 Junior Olympics and has both a second-degree black belt in Tae Kwon Do as well as a first-degree black belt in Shotokan Karate.

 “Wherever the art of Medicine is loved, there is also a love of Humanity.”